AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 For information on how to manage adding users to user groups, see `Add users to groups` available at [Manage user groups](https://helpx.adobe.com/in/enterprise/using/user-groups.html#add-users-to-groups).

-## Manage Assets Essentials tasks {#manage-assets-essentials-tasks}
+## Manage Assets Essentials administration tasks {#manage-assets-essentials-tasks}

-After performing the Admin Console tasks, you can now perform the following tasks in the Assets Essentials application:
+After performing the Admin Console tasks, you can now perform the following administration tasks in the Assets Essentials application:

 * [Create folder structure](#create-folder-structure)